Kek Lok Si Temple In Penang - Travelswithsun

-Kek Lok Si Temple’s undeniable grandeur and deep cultural roots makes it a must-see Penang attraction.
+Kek Lok Si Temple’s undeniable grandeur and deep cultural roots makes it a must-see attraction.

-The most striking features of Kek Lok Si are the Kek Lok Si Pagoda and the large statue of the Goddess of Mercy.
+The most striking features here is the multi-tiered pagoda and the large statue of the Goddess of Mercy.
 Although the prayer halls and gardens are lovely too.

 What else is there to see at these expansive temple grounds?
 Find out below in this post!